Israeli–Palestinian peace process: Background

+Israeli prime minister Yitzhak Shamir stood behind the stance that the PLO was a terrorist organization and would not accept it as a negotiating partner.
+He maintained a strict stance against any concessions, including withdrawal from occupied Palestinian territories, recognition of or negotiations with the PLO, and especially the establishment of a Palestinian state.
+Shamir viewed the U.S. decision to engage in dialogue with the PLO as a mistake that threatened the existing territorial status quo.
+He argued that negotiating with the PLO meant accepting the existence of a Palestinian state and hence was unacceptable.

+The term "peace-process" refers to the step-by-step approach to resolving the Israeli-Palestinian conflict.
+Having originally entered into usage to describe the US mediated negotiations between Israel and surrounding Arab countries, notably Egypt, the term "peace-process" has grown to be associated with an emphasis on the negotiation process rather than on presenting a comprehensive solution to the conflict.
+As part of this process, fundamental issues of the Israeli-Palestinian conflict such as borders, access to resources, and the Palestinian right of return, have been left to "final status" talks.
+Such "final status" negotiations along the lines discussed in Madrid in 1991 have never taken place.

 Peace efforts with confrontation states

 There were parallel efforts for peace treaties between Israel and other "confrontation states": Egypt, Jordan and Syria after the Six-Day war, and Lebanon afterwards.
 UN resolution 242 was accepted by Israel, Jordan, and Egypt, but rejected by Syria until 1972–1973.

 In 1970, US Secretary of State William P. Rogers proposed the Rogers Plan, which called for a 90-day cease-fire, a military standstill zone on each side of the Suez Canal, and an effort to reach agreement in the framework of UN Resolution 242.
-Israel rejected the plan on 10 December 1969, calling it "an attempt to appease [the Arabs] at the expense of Israel."
-The Soviets dismissed it as "one-sided" and "pro-Israeli."
+Israel rejected the plan on 10 December 1969, calling it "an attempt to appease [the Arabs] at the expense of Israel".
+The Soviets dismissed it as "one-sided" and "pro-Israeli".
 President Nasser rejected it because it was a separate deal with Israel even if Egypt recovered all of Sinai.

-No breakthrough occurred even after President Sadat in 1972 surprised most observers by suddenly expelling Soviet military advisers from Egypt and again signaled to the United States government his willingness to negotiate based on the Rogers plan.